Treatment for advanced pancreatic cancer

 Some people think that palliative treatment is only for people at the end of life.
 However, it can help at any stage of a pancreatic cancer diagnosis.
 It does not mean giving up hope – rather, it is about managing symptoms as they occur, and living as fully and comfortably as possible.

 Palliative treatments may include surgery, chemotherapy and radiation therapy, either on their own or in combination.
-This section describes how cancer treatments are used to relieve some common symptoms of advanced pancreatic cancer, such as:
+These treatments can be used to relieve some common symptoms of advanced pancreatic cancer, such as:

 - jaundice caused by narrowing of the common bile duct

 - ongoing vomiting and weight loss caused by a blockage in the stomach or small bowel

 - pain in the abdomen and middle back.

 Many people with advanced pancreatic cancer have digestive problems – for example, a blockage in the pancreatic duct can stop the flow of the digestive enzymes required to break down food.
 This can be treated with pancreatic enzyme supplements.

 Find out more about managing dietary issues that may be caused by pancreatic cancer and its treatment.